dror27/dk-shack/vol3/songs/en/Are You Tired.md

 I just want to be at home\
 \
 You might think that I'm afraid\
-To call you names, to be a friend\
+To call you names, to befriend\
 I'm just trying to be at home\
 \
 Is it a crime? is it a sin?\